Next Call for APMA Publication Awards

 Metabolites, 10, 71, 2020

-Matthias Schittmayer-Schantl, Technical University Vienna (2021)
+Matthias Schittmayer-Schantl, Technical University Vienna (2021, Proteomics)

 Spatially Resolved Activity-based Proteomic Profiles of the Murine Small Intestinal Lipases